Equine Massage Therapies

 Initial Massage Consultation

-Extensive background information is collected on the horse and owner.
-Katie will discuss concerns, goals and plans for the horse during the consultation.
-Initial paperwork will be completed and Katie will take time to acclimate with the horse, providing an initial massage and performing an extensive assessment of all muscles and skin on the horse.
+Client will complete intake and consent form prior to first visit.
+This will give Katie time to gain background information on the horse and ask questions if needed.
+During the session, Katie will take time to acclimate with the horse, providing an initial massage, and performing an extensive assessment of all the muscles on the horse.

-Once the massage is completed, Katie will discuss her findings and provide recommendation(s) for the treatment plan and maintenance.
+Once the massage is complete, Katie will share her findings using an online charting format, and provide recommendations for the treatment plan and maintenance.

 Luxury Equine Massage

 The luxury equine massage utilizes leading edge massage tools and techniques.
 This massage includes a combination of services ranging from therapeutic massage, deep tissue massage, trigger point release, myofascial release using RockBlade and Hypervolt tools, kinesiology tape, cupping therapy, chakra balancing, essential oils, and more.

 The luxury massage is custom tailored for each horse and provides many benefits coupled with top-notch added services.